L→R Carole King, Rhys Clarke, Brian King (seated), Gary King, Ray Burton, Gino Cunico.

 Single on Festival label by polished Sydney band with fine pop sensibility, formed by vocalist Carole King with her husband Brian in 1966.

 The Executives went to the USA in 1968 and were signed to Buddah Records without success, and returned there in 1969 using the band name Inner Sense.

 Ray Burton, who was later in Ayers Rock and Crossfire, went on to write I Am Woman with Helen Reddy and wrote scores for stage and screen in Australia and the US, among numerous other projects as composer and performer.

 On The Lewis and Clarke Expedition, the only album by this Los Angeles-based country-rock band, on the Colpix label.

-The songwriters' names Lewis and Clarke were adopted by band members Michael Martin Murphey and Owen Castleman, matching the band's name which was borrowed from a famous American exploration partnership.
+The songwriters' names Lewis and Clarke were adopted by band members Michael Martin Murphey and Owens "Boomer" Castleman, matching the band's name which was borrowed from a famous American exploration partnership.

-Michael Murphey's solo career produced Wildfire in 1975, a hit in the USA (#3) and in Australia, particularly in Brisbane (#2) and Adelaide (#3).
+Michael Murphey's solo career produced five Billboard Top 40 entries, notably Wildfire (1975, #3 USA), also popular in Australia, particularly in Brisbane (#2) and Adelaide (#3).